wbic16/exollama/README.md

 ## Run

-The simpler way is to download a pre-converted model from Huggingface, but you can also do all the steps
+The simpler way is to download a pre-converted model from Huggingface, but you can also prepare your own weights.

 ### Using Huggingface